 No list of Easter bunny arts and crafts would be complete without some hand and footprint art.
 So here’s some fun Easter Bunny crafts for toddlers where their footprint takes center stage.
 These will make wonderful Easter keepsakes, just try to keep those paint-covered feet from hopping too far…

-Rather than make your toddlers footprint look like a bunny, in this one the footprint becomes the bunny’s feet – clever and simple.
+Rather than make your toddlers footprint look like a bunny, in this one the footprint becomes the bunny’s feet – clever and easy too.

-Similar to the first footprint bunny craft minus the whiskers – makes a lot more sense, so this is definitely the back of the bunny.
+Similar to the first footprint bunny craft minus the whiskers, these footprint bunnies make a lot more sense: this is definitely the back of the bunny.

-This bunny craft for toddlers is similar to the last one, but brings a touch of nature in (the tails are made from catkins).
+This bunny craft for toddlers is like the last, but brings a touch of nature in (the tails are made from catkins).